edgardomortiz/Captus/docs/content/assembly/extract/report.md

 ### Concept

 ---
-In the `Captus` workflow, the results of this step, such as **how many loci/markers were recovered, in how many samples, and to what extent, would be the most direct indication of whether the analysis was successful or not**, and thus would be the most interesting for many users.
+In the `Captus` workflow, the results of this step, such as **how many loci/markers were recovered, in how many samples, and to what extent, would be the most direct indication of whether your analysis was successful or not**, and thus would be the most interesting for many users.
-However, it is not easy to collect, organize, and visualize such important information, especially in a phylo"genomic" project which employs hundreds or thousands of samples and loci/markers.
+However, it is not easy to collect, organize, and visualize such important information, especially in a phylo"genomic" project which typically employs hundreds or thousands of samples and loci/markers.
 Don't worry, `Captus` will automatically generate an informative report, `captus-assembly_extract.report.html`.
 Please take a look just by opening it in your browser (Microsoft Edge, Google Chrome, Mozilla Firefox, Safari, etc., internet connection required).
 Interactive heatmaps allow you to explore results at various scales, from the comprehensive level to the single sample or single locus/marker level!
 {{% notice info %}}

 - All original data for the report is stored in `captus-assembly_extract.stats.tsv`.
-- Since all plots in the report are created using [`Plotly`](https://plotly.com/python), you can use some interactive functions such as zoom in/out, pan, hover, and download plot as a PNG.
+- Since all plots in the report are created using [`Plotly`](https://plotly.com/python), you can use some interactive functions such as zoom in/out, pan, hover, and download plot as a SVG.
 For more information, please visit the following sites:

   - <https://plotly.com/chart-studio-help/zoom-pan-hover-controls>